302 S10th Ave., Yakima, WA 98902

 5. When you retire, what would you like to be remembered for?

 Retirement....It may never happen. :) If it does, I would like to be remembered for my dedication to patients, preventative health education and sense of humor.

 The Springs is recognized as a Washington State-designated Center of Occupational Health and Education (COHE).
 Working closely with Labor and Industries, the aim is to improve outcomes for on-the-job injuries while reducing the cost for the employers.
-The Springs includes a full-service "return to work" program including physicians, therapists, and case managers who understand the challenges associated with work-related injuries, and can cut through the red tape to get people back to work sooner.

 - Related Services And Information